mrandrewmills/FWTF_typescript/README.md

 `fixedWidthParser.setText(testing);`

-This splits the text into lines, and assumes the EOL character is "\n".
+This splits the text into lines, and leaves it up to the script to "auto-detect" the kind of line-breaks (i.e. CR, LF, or CR/LF)

-If that's incorrect, you can override like this:
+If the "auto-detect" results are incorrect, you can override like this:

 `fixedWidthParser.setText(testing, '\r\n');`